getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 * The server static IP (in the client)

 First, the server should be automatically configured with this information by the Cloudmaster.
-It also needs to notify the Payments Server, confirming successfull launch of the server and providing it with the information for the user.
-Once this confirmation is received by the Payments Server, it will push a message to the Lantern client (via HTTP long polling or a websockets connection) **(step 5 - b)**.
-At this point the Payments Server's mission is finished.
+It then needs to notify the Pro Server **(step 3)**, confirming successfull launch of the server and providing it with the information for the user.
+Once this confirmation is received by the Pro Server, it will register the user service, and send an email to the user with the config file **(step 4)**.

-When the Lantern client gets all the information it requires to pair with the server, it can proceed to override config.
-It is suggested that the regular free Lantern config is left as a fallback, in case there is an issue with the Pro Server, giving time to the Lantern team to investigate.

-**Alternative method for config distribution to the client**

-There are two disadvantages to the proposed method:
+The file-in-email solution is proposed in order to avoid these potential issues:

-* It creates a differentiated method for purchasing Pro for one Lantern instance and several.
+* The  differentiated method for purchasing Pro for one Lantern instance and several.
 In other words, if you want to share the token, you inevitably need to introduce a different step for configuration.
+The file can be directly shared to other Lantern instances or users and the sharing problem would be solved.
+This email will contain also a direct link to the local UI to easily open the file attached and make the configuration automatic.

-* It doesn't take into account the time taken to spawn a new server until it becomes functional.
+* The time taken to spawn a new server until it becomes functional.
 If it's too long, a notification system should be put in place, instead of a simple push/long-poll that seems to assume that the user will be in front of the UI waiting for the setup to be finished.
 A proper waiting UI could be a solution for this, though.

-An email-based Pro Server config file is proposed for this.
-The file can be directly shared to other Lantern instances or users and the sharing problem would be solved.
-The cost of this solution is obvious: it introduces a more manual setup.
-It is suggested however that the advantages outweight the disadvantages.

-The UI for this would be a file selector in the *Get Pro* menu, that the user can employ to open the file sent by Lantern.
+When the Lantern client gets all the information it requires to pair with the server, it can proceed to override config.
+It is suggested that the regular free Lantern config is left as a fallback, in case there is an issue with the Pro Server, giving time to the Lantern team to investigate.

 ## Sharing across devices and users